Spectere/megazeux-overlay/README.md

 `layman -o https://raw.githubusercontent.com/Spectere/megazeux-overlay/master/megazeux-layman.xml -f -a megazeux`

 You should now be able to simply `emerge megazeux`!
+Be sure to run `layman -S` once in a while to sync all of your layman repositories (or `layman -s megazeux` to only sync this one).

 ### repos.conf Method